Voltaire: Judaism

 Voltaire said of the Jews that they "have surpassed all nations in impertinent fables, in bad conduct and in barbarism.
 You deserve to be punished, for this is your destiny."
 He further said, "They are, all of them, born with raging fanaticism in their hearts, just as the Bretons and the Germans are born with blond hair.
 I would not be in the least bit surprised if these people would not some day become deadly to the human race."

 Some authors link Voltaire's anti-Judaism to his polygenism.
 According to Joxe Azurmendi this anti-Judaism has a relative importance in Voltaire's philosophy of history.
 However, Voltaire's anti-Judaism influenced later authors like Ernest Renan.

 Voltaire did have a Jewish friend, Daniel de Fonseca, whom he esteemed highly, and proclaimed him as "the only philosopher, perhaps, among the Jews of his time".

-Voltaire had also condemned the persecution of Jews on several occasions including in his work Henriade, and never advocated violence or attacks against them.
-According to the historian Will Durant, Voltaire had praised the simplicity, sobriety, regularity, and industry of Jews, however subsequently, Voltaire became strongly anti-Semitic after some regrettable personal financial transactions and quarrels with Jewish financiers.
-In his Essai sur les moeurs Voltaire had denounced the ancient Hebrews using strong language; a Catholic priest had protested against this censure.
+Voltaire condemned the persecution of Jews on several occasions, including in Henriade, and he never advocated violence or attacks against them.
+According to the historian Will Durant, Voltaire praised the simplicity, sobriety, regularity, and industry of Jews, but became strongly anti-Semitic after some personal financial transactions and quarrels with Jewish financiers.
+In his Essai sur les moeurs Voltaire denounced the ancient Hebrews in strong language.

 The anti-Semitic passages in Voltaire's Dictionnaire philosophique were criticized by Isaac De Pinto in 1762.
-Subsequently, Voltaire agreed with the criticism of the anti-Semitic passages and stated that De Pinto's letter convinced that there are "highly intelligent and cultivated people" among the Jews and that he had been "wrong to attribute to a whole nation the vices of some individuals"; he also promised to revise the objectionable passages for forthcoming editions of the Dictionnaire philosophique, but failed to do so.
+Voltaire agreed with the criticism of the anti-Semitic passages and stated that De Pinto's letter convinced him that there are "highly intelligent and cultivated people" among the Jews and that he had been "wrong to attribute to a whole nation the vices of some individuals".
+He also promised to revise the objectionable passages for forthcoming editions of the Dictionnaire philosophique, but he failed to do so.